DawidCislo/Alternate-KiCad-Library/README.md

 License:
-Alternate KiCad Library by Dawid Cisło is a derivative of KiCad Library made by KiCad community (see: KiCad library GitLab), used under Creative Commons CC-BY-SA 4.0 License, with the following
+Alternate KiCad Library by Dawid Cisło is a derivative of KiCad Library made by KiCad community (see: KiCad library GitLab: https://gitlab.com/kicad/libraries), used under Creative Commons CC-BY-SA 4.0 License (https://creativecommons.org/licenses/by-sa/4.0/legalcode), with the following
 exception:

 To the extent that the creation of electronic designs that use 'Licensed Material' can be considered to